ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

     echo $CMAKE_PREFIX_PATH | tr ':' '\n'
     ```

 1. Build the bridge.
-This may take a while since it is creating mappings between all known message
+This may take a while (~30 min) since it is creating mappings between all known message
     and service types.
     ```
     cd ~/ros1_bridge_ws